Rhosinjay-cyb/Microsoft-Sentinel/README.md

 ![image](Images/BSTL2.png)

-Additionally, Azure activity log which records the activities carried out in the Azure subscription including any updates made on the firewall is forwarded to the sentinel-integrated workspace via Azure Activity connector.
-The process started with the installation of Azure Activity connector from content hub and culminated with the configuration of the connector.
+Additionally, AzureActivity log which contains the activities carried out in the Azure subscription including any updates made on the firewall, is forwarded to the sentinel-integrated workspace via Azure Activity connector.
+The process started with the installation of Azure Activity connector from content hub and was rounded-off with the configuration of the connector.

 ![image](Images/AzAC.png)